IRL eligibility rules: 2016 overhaul: introduction of the tier system

 Under this system, players can elect to represent both a tier 1 nation and a tier 2 or 3 nation.
 Players are free to change between their elected nations without a stand-down period or similar (this rule was altered in February 2020).
 Players can change their elected tier 2 or 3 nation once every four years, but are not permitted to change their tier 1 nation (except between England and Great Britain).

 In addition, the residency criteria was increased to 60 months (i.e. 5 years).

 2020 refinements

 Several amendments to the eligibility rules were announced in February 2020, taking immediate effect.
 Players are now permitted to represent only one nation in a calendar year, and only one nation at an IRL tournament, such as the Rugby League World Cup and the associated qualifying tournament.
 The act of electing a nation was changed to include being selected in a 19-man gameday squad for a senior international match or in a final squad for a rugby league nines tournament.
 It remains that selection in a junior (e.g. Under-20s), student, or any other representative match does not constitute electing a nation.

+2026 changes for the women's game

+The tiering system was scrapped for the women's game in March 2026 making it possible for women to play for more than one of the former tier 1 countries; Australia, England and New Zealand.
+The restriction on appearing for more than one nation in a year remains.